Linxing Preston Jiang

 prof_pic.jpg

 My name is Linxing (Preston) Jiang (㧜éșŸæ˜Ÿ, jiāng lĂnxÄ«ng).
-I’m a fifth-year PhD student in Computer Science at the University of Washington.
+I’m a sixth- and final-year PhD student in Computer Science at the University of Washington.
 My advisor is Rajesh Rao.
 I received my BS and MS degree in computer science, both from the University of Washington.
 I’m from Harbin, China.

 🧠 Research interest